the1plummie/websocket-chat/README.md

    $ python3 server/run.py
    ````

 By default the server listens on `0.0.0.0:8080`.
-If this is not desired, edit `server/run.py:LISTEN_ADDRESS` and `html5client/ws.js:server`.
+If this is not desired, edit `server/run.py:LISTEN_ADDRESS` and `client/ws.js:server`.

 ### To load the client:

 1. Fire up the built-in Python web server and load the client from there:

    ```
-   $ cd html5client
+   $ cd client
    $ python3 -m http.server
    $ $BROWSER 'http://localhost:8000/'
    ```